bhoov/Flybrain-NLP-Vis/README.md

 Luckily, these files have been uploaded to a bucket on the cloud using `dvc`, installed in the conda environment.

 **STEPS**
-1. Contact Ben for the `.dvc/config` file (should not be published to git).
+1. Contact author for the `.dvc/config` file containing information on how to get large data files (should not be published to git).
 2. `dvc pull`

 Start the server with